-You’ve probably heard of Rain-X. The company specializes in making products that help repel water off of your glass, windshield, and car.
+You’ve probably heard of Rain-X, too.
+The company specializes in making products that help repel water off of your glass, windshield, and car.
 Rain-X also has a product to keep your entire car clean.
-Not only will Rain-X’s Spot Free Car Wash do just that, but it will also make sure that your car has a spot-free shine.
-The company claims you don’t even need to hand dry the vehicle to get that.
-It’s also one of the more affordable car washes on this list.
+Not only will Rain-X’s Spot Free Car Wash do just that, but it will also leave your your car with a durable, spot-free shine.
+The company claims you don’t even need to hand-dry the vehicle to get that.
+At less than $10 for a 48-ounce bottle, it's also one of the more affordable car wash soaps on this list.

 Chemical Guys Mr. Pink Super Suds

 Chemical Guys is one of the newer companies on this list, but that shouldn’t stop you from trying out its Mr. Pink Super Suds soap.
-Packed with lubricants and a pH-balanced formula, this is the kind of soap that can be used on a weekly basis without worrying about stripping the wax off of your last job or damaging sensitive materials.
-This soap is best used with a foam gun and when properly used, creates a ton of foam.
-Additionally, it smells amazing.
+Packed with lubricants and a pH-balanced formula, this is the kind of car soap that's safe to use on a weekly basis without worrying about stripping the wax off of your last job or damaging sensitive materials.
+This soap is best applied with a foam gun and when properly used, creates a ton of foam.
+Bonus: It smells amazing.

 Griot’s Garage Brilliant Finish Car Wash

-Automotive cleaning products from Griot’s Garage aren’t cheap, but they’re made out of high-end ingredients to make your car look and shine like it’s ready for an auto show.
-The company’s products are used to get classics looking like new at global events like the Pebble Beach Concours d’Elegance, so they’ll work wonders on your car.
-In addition to being safe to use on matte paint and vinyl wraps, this Brilliant Finish Car Wash has special brighteners to enhance your car’s color.
+Automotive cleaning products from Griot’s Garage aren’t cheap, but they’re made with high-end ingredients to make your car look and shine like it’s ready for an auto show.
+The company’s products are used to get classics looking like new at global events like the Pebble Beach Concours d’Elegance, so they’re guaranteed to work wonders on your ride, too.
+In addition to being safe to use on matte paint and vinyl wraps, this Brilliant Finish Car Wash also contains special brighteners to enhance your car’s color.

 Turtle Wax Ice Car Wash & Wax

 Turtle Wax is known for making affordable products that deliver great results.
-This Ice Car Wash & Wax may be one of the more affordable soaps on this list, but it’s packed with loads of tech to make your car shine.
+This Ice Premium Car Care Car Wash & Wax may be one of the more affordable soaps on this list, but it’s packed with loads of tech to make your car shine.
 Turtle Wax’s soap has Smart Shield Technology to add layers of shine, while protecting your car’s finish.
-Since this soap has wax in it, you won’t have to spend more time waxing your car once you’ve finished washing it.
+Since this soap also has wax in it, you won’t need to spend more time waxing your car once you’ve finished washing it.

 Adam’s Car Shampoo pH Best Car Wash

-Adam’s car wash soap may not have a catchy name or a snappy design for the bottle, but that shouldn’t lead you to think this is a subpar product.
-That’s far from the case.
-The company’s simply named Car Wash Shampoo has a pH neutral formula, so it will work on various paint jobs and won’t strip away previously applied waxes or sealants.
-Adam’s car soap comes in a concentrated formula, allowing you to get excellent results with a small amount of product.
+Adam’s Polishes' car wash soap may not have a catchy name or a snappy design for the bottle, but that shouldn’t lead you to think this is a subpar product.
+The company’s simply named Car Shampoo has a pH-neutral formula, so it will work on various paint jobs without stripping away previously applied waxes or sealants.
+Adam’s car soap comes in a concentrated formula that's designed to work with foam guns and pressure washers, allowing you to get excellent results with a small amount of product.

 Meguiar’s Ultimate Waterless Wash & Wax

-Hand-washing your car not only requires a lot of tools and products, but you also have to have running water and, for the most part, be in a shady spot.
-If you don’t have access to running water, are trying to be more conscious about your water usage, or simply want to clean your car inside your garage, there are a handful of waterless washes on the market.
-Not only will this product clean the dirt, grime, and dust off your car, it will also leave a just-waxed shine on it, too.
+Hand-washing your car not only requires a lot of tools and products, but you also need running water and, for the most part, to be in a shady spot.
+If you don’t have access to running water, are trying to be more conscious about your water usage, or simply want to clean your car inside your already-clean garage, there are a handful of waterless washes on the market.
+Not only will this product from Meguiar's clean the dirt, grime, and dust off your car, it will also leave a just-waxed shine on it, too.
 If you’re an urbanite, this is a must-have.

 Armor All Car Wash

 Armor All is affordable and easy to find, which are a few of the major upsides to its Car Wash.
-Additionally, the soap is both powerful and delicate – it will take the grime off of your car, but won’t remove any wax that you previously applied.
+Additionally, the soap is both powerful and delicate – it will take the grime off of your car, but won’t remove any previously applied wax.
 It also has a clean-rinsing formula to give you streak-free and spot-free results.
-Armor All sells its Car Wash in a concentrated form, so one 64-fluid-ounce bottle should last a long time.
+Armor All sells its Car Wash in a concentrated form, so one 64-fluid-ounce bottle should last a good long time.

-While it may be tricky, washing your car in winter is incredibly important.
-When left for an extended period, road salt can eat away at your car’s paint, leading to rust.
+It's easy —well, easier — to wash your car in the summer.
+While it may be tricky, washing your car in winter is incredibly important too, especially if you happen to live in the Northeast or the Rust Belt.
+When left for an extended period, road salt can eat away at your car's paint, leading to premature rust.
 Cleaning the exterior of your vehicle is one simple thing you can do to get your car ready for winter.
-If you’re looking for a checklist on how to winterize your car, check out your handy guide.
+If you're looking for a handy checklist, we've rounded up all you need to know on how to winterize your car because summer will be over before you know it.

 Once you've cleaned your car, the next things to tackle on the outside are the headlights.
 Foggy headlights will make your car look old, dated, and neglected, regardless of how shiny the paint is.
 To get your headlights looking like new again, take a look at our guide on how to clean foggy headlights.